MicrosoftDocs/machine-learning-server-docs/microsoft-r/rserver-install-supported-platforms.md

 ---
 # Supported Platforms for Microsoft R Server

-This article specifies supported operating systems, distributions, and database platforms for all supported versions of Microsoft R, Revolution R server, and Revolution R Workstation.
+This article specifies supported operating systems, distributions, and database platforms for all supported versions of Microsoft R, Revolution R Server, and Revolution R Workstation.

 ## Microsoft R Server 8.0.5